Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ## Who this course is for:

-- 👨‍🎓 Students preparing for the AWS Cloud Practitioner (CLF-C01) Exam;
+- 👨‍🎓 Students preparing for the Amazon Web Services Certified (AWS Certified) Cloud Practitioner (CLF-C01) Exam;
 - 👨‍🎓 AWS Engineers;
 - 👨‍🎓 Azure Engineers;
 - 👨‍🎓 Cloud Architects;